sandsturm/rates-scraper/README.md

-# rates-scraper
+# Rates Scraper
-Rates Scraper Exercise
+Scraper from different sources and exposing API endpoints by different backends, Go(loang) and Python.